Saving Taxes While Controlling Employee Health Costs

 Basic cost-reduction strategy: First, switch your health insurance plan to one which greatly reduces your company's premium costs, which of course, means it provides less benefits to employees.
 Then, return a portion of the savings to employees via the tax-favored HRA arrangement.

-Conclusion: Finally, note that employers will face a wide array of responsibilities and requirements under the ACA.
-Your employee benefits advisor can help you explore the options available to your business.
+Conclusion: Finally, note that employers will face a wide array of responsibilities and requirements under the PPACA.
+Your employee benefits adviser can help you explore the options available to your business.

 Posted in Tax And Accounting Topics For Business